jambhaleAnuj/senti_analysis_1/readme.md

   - When enabled, autoscale dynamically adjusts the axis limits (both x and y axes) based on the data being displayed, ensuring that all data points fit within the chart without clipping or distortion.

   - This is particularly useful when the data range is changing or unknown, as it helps the graph adapt to varying data sets, making the visualization easier to interpret.

+## How Keywords in positive and negative movies are calculated.
+How the alogrithm works.
+And why sometimes it gives non sensical words.

+The keywords in positive and negative movie reviews are calculated based on the words that appear most frequently in the reviews, with a few processing steps to filter out non-informative or irrelevant words.
+Here’s a breakdown of how the algorithm works and why it might sometimes generate non-sensical words:

+### Steps for Calculating Keywords:
+Text Cleaning:

+Before processing the reviews, stop words (common words like "the", "and", etc.) are removed using the NLTK stopwords list.
+This ensures that the focus remains on significant words.

+Tokenization:

+Each review is split into individual words (tokens) using NLTK’s word_tokenize() function.
+This breaks down the text into manageable units, such as words and punctuation.

+Lowercasing:

+All words are converted to lowercase to ensure uniformity (e.g., "Great" and "great" are treated as the same word).

+Filtering Alphanumeric Words:

+The algorithm filters out non-alphanumeric tokens (e.g., punctuation marks, numbers), so only meaningful words are processed.

+Word Frequency Calculation:

+After tokenizing and filtering the words, the algorithm calculates how often each word appears across the reviews using Counter from Python’s collections module.
+This gives a frequency distribution of words.

+Extracting the Most Common Words:

+The algorithm then extracts the 10 most frequent words (the most common ones) from the positive and negative reviews separately.

+Categorizing by Sentiment:

+The words that occur most often in the positive reviews are considered the "positive keywords," while those in negative reviews are considered the "negative keywords."
+These keywords are essentially the words that appear most frequently in the sentiment-labeled reviews.

+Displaying Results:

+The 10 most frequent words (or "keywords") are displayed as the final output for both positive and negative sentiment reviews.

+### Why Sometimes Non-Sensical Words Are Generated:
+The algorithm relies heavily on frequency counting, but this method has some limitations that can cause nonsensical words to appear as keywords.
+Here are the main reasons why:

+Irrelevant Words in the Dataset:

+If a movie review contains many repeated informal words, exclamations, or typos, these may become frequent tokens even though they don’t add value to the sentiment analysis.
+For instance, words like "wow" or "yay" might be flagged as positive keywords, but they are not necessarily informative.

+Handling of Named Entities:

+If the named entities (such as character names, places, or movie titles) are not handled correctly, they may be included in the final keyword list.
+For instance, a review may mention a movie title repeatedly, and the algorithm might incorrectly treat the title as a significant keyword.

+Lack of Contextual Filtering:

+The algorithm does not use any advanced semantic understanding or context to filter out irrelevant terms.
+For example, words like "love" or "great" are often frequent, but in some cases, they might be used sarcastically or in a neutral context, leading to skewed results.

+Tokenization Issues:

+Tokenization can sometimes cause problems when reviews contain non-standard characters, abbreviations, or combined words.
+For example, "can't" might get tokenized as "ca" and "n't," leading to odd frequency counts.

+Absence of Fine-Grained NLP Techniques:

+The algorithm doesn’t use part-of-speech tagging to better understand the role of words in sentences.
+As a result, frequent adjectives or verbs might appear as keywords even when they don’t contribute much to the sentiment.

+Overlooking Phrase Structure:

+The algorithm looks at single words rather than phrases or bigrams/trigrams, meaning that it might miss context-rich phrases that could better represent the sentiment (e.g., "highly recommend" might be more informative than just "recommend").